 You will also want to confirm notice period, benefits package and any holidays they have planned as this will help with your decision making.
 You should also be confirming reference details if you don’t have these already.

 At the end of the interview ask the candidate if they have any questions.
 This will allow the candidate to ask you anything else they wish to know about the job role.
-Remember the interview process is 2-way, and you need to sell your organisation as much as the candidate needs to sell themselves to you.
+Remember: A good interview process is 2-way, and you need to sell your organisation as much as the candidate needs to sell themselves to you.

-At the end of the interview describe the next step to the candidate.
+At the end of the job interview, describe the next step to the participant.
 It may be that you have a few more candidates attending interviews so allow a realistic time frame of when you will get back to them.
 Don’t set unrealistic expectations such as you’ll hear this week if that’s not feasible.
 Where you do set a time frame you then cannot meet, ensure you contact the candidate to inform them of the delay.

 Few things are worse than having no idea what, when, or if something happens next.
 Don’t force the candidate to ask, inform them and take control.